geometalab/osmaxx/docs/osmaxx_data_schema.md

 Notes regarding limits, quality and out of scope of the data model and the related datasets.
 Goal and scope:

-The OSMaxx exctracts are layed out for a broad usage.
+The OSMaxx exctracts are designed for broad usage.
-Data from OSM are consolidated from OSM source where the data is being recorded in a consistent manner or aggregated to a degree where filtering and homogenising is possible without too much effort.
-This is much more than what is usually necessary to create a topoplogical map.
+This goes beyond the transformations usually necessary to create a topoplogical map.

 There are known limits, omissions and bugs, which are being tracked